Article

 The Hong Kong Chief Executive's 2024 Policy Address has particularly focused on attracting more individuals to obtain a Hong Kong visa for example by expanding the list of universities to qualify as eligible applicants under the Top Talent Pass Scheme and proactively inviting top talents to reside in Hong Kong through its Quality Migrant Admission Scheme.
 The new CIES launched on 1 March 2024 serves as an alternate visa option for wealthy individuals who prefer to relocate to Hong Kong by making financial investments.
 Such individuals must have net assets in his own name of not less than HK$30 million for the 2 years preceding the lodging of his application, which should be invested in certain permissible investment assets (including financial assets, Hong Kong real estate and CIES investment portfolio).
 An attractive aspect of this visa is that while other visas only grant permanent residence status after 7 years of residence, the new CIES allows an individual to stay unconditionally in Hong Kong after the 7-year period even if permanent residence status cannot be obtained.

 Hong Kong's basic tax regime is an already attractive option for ultra-high net worth investors who may be looking to relocate.
 Even looking past the relatively benign rates, the simplicity of its tax regime is particularly attractive when individuals start to learn more about the comparatively complex 'Non-Dom' regime.
-And with the combination of the tax concession for family-owned investment holding vehicles, the new CIES and the reform of various talent admission schemes, Hong Kong has added a further improvement to its already enticing tax regime for ultra-high net worth individuals and their families.
+And with the combination of the tax concession for family-owned investment holding vehicles and funds, the new CIES and the reform of various talent admission schemes, Hong Kong has added a further improvement to its already enticing tax regime for ultra-high net worth individuals and their families.